 - 6.1.
 Ghost Riding.
-Ghost riding is defined as any rider who completes race registration and sign-on, but fails to present themselves at all motos.
+Ghost riding is defined as any rider who completes race registration and sign-on but fails to present themselves at all motos.
 Ghost riding is also defined as the act of having someone other than the actual license holder substitute and ride in place of the licensee.
 If a rider is caught deliberately ghost riding in any class, they will be issued a \$100 fine without question.
 This is at the discretion of the event's Chief Commissaire. - 6.2.
-Malicious Interference.
-Interference is often a complex offence, given that BMX is a contact sport.
-The commissaires will determine whether it was malicious or not.
-If an infraction or interference can be avoided, and is caused, the officials may determine it as being malicious.
-Malicious interference between two or more riders will be penalized.
-Malicious will be defined as the intent to hurt or harm another rider. - 6.3.
 Interlocking pedal-cleat systems are allowed for all riders age 13 and older.
-For avoidance of doubt, riders aged 12 and under must use flat pedals with no interlocking pedal-cleat system - 6.4.
+For avoidance of doubt, riders aged 12 and under must use flat pedals with no interlocking pedal-cleat system - 6.3.
 Alcohol Consumption.
-The ABA has zero tolerance for alcohol consumption by athletes during any ABA sanctioned event - 6.5.
+The ABA has zero tolerance for alcohol consumption by athletes during any ABA sanctioned event - 6.4.
 Open Class Racing.
 District Points will not be awarded at any Open Class race at the District or Provincial Level.
-Additionally, riders who achieve wins at any Open Class race will not be permitted to use those wins towards eventual upgrade in ability. - 6.6.
+Additionally, riders who achieve wins at any Open Class race will not be permitted to use those wins towards eventual upgrade in ability. - 6.5.
 Parental Assistance.
 Riders aged 6 and under may receive parental assistance at the start gate provided the rider gains no forward momentum from such assistance.
-Assistance must be limited to use of legs only (no hands). - 6.7.
+Assistance must be limited to use of legs only (no hands). - 6.6.
+Technical Issues Riders will be given a 5-minute time limit for any technical or mechanical issues.
+Riders may only use a mechanical 1 time per race.
+Any rider who exceeds the time limit or requires more than 1 mechanical per race will be scored as DNS. - 6.7.
 Junior Devo men will be expected to take the pro section if available and all Junior Devo riders can practice during the championship practice time. - 6.8.
 Junior Devo racers must also race class at all Provincial Series races except for Canada Cup races held in conjunction with a Provincial Series race. - 6.9.
-Junior Devo racers must be Intermediate or Expert ability level - 6.10.
+Junior Devo racers must be an Expert ability level. - 6.10.
+Ages for Junior Devo Class is 13-16 years in the Alberta Cup Series (as of 2024). - 6.11.
 All Junior Devo racers must complete the Respect in Sport training prior to their first season. https://cyclingcanada.respectgroupinc.com/